Close

 Similar projects worth following

 While working on the Vector Gear, my upcoming headset (shameless plug), I wanted to use Pancake Lenses.
 However, all the solutions for it are either not on the market or very expensive.
 So I decided to open up a phone VR and study it.
 While doing so and rearranging the optics, I found that setting the lens in a certain way allows it to make clear images when not far from the screen.
 This allows the display to be extremely compact, while not sacrificing the FOV.
-This was made to share my findings and find ways to make the lens even less distanced.
+This was made to share my findings and find ways to make the lens even less dis

 Overall, this method turns the distance from the optical lens to the eye much closer than it would otherwise be.
 To help show this, I used my computer camera (which isn't a super close representation due to the wider FOV and the focusing being slightly off, but is still very close to the distances I deal with when using the display).